Share via

 Note

-If you are moving to a non-trusted domain, you might also need to manually add users and groups to teams, projects, collections, and Azure DevOps Server itself.
+If you're moving to a non-trusted domain, you might also need to manually add users and groups to teams, projects, collections, and Azure DevOps Server itself.
 For more information, see Add users to projects, Set administrator permissions for project collections, and Set administrator permissions for Azure DevOps Server.

-If you renamed a report server as part of this type of move, you must redirect Azure DevOps Server to the report server at its new location.
-You must also restart the warehouse and manually rebuild the database for Analysis Services.
+If you renamed the report server during the move, update Azure DevOps Server to point to the new report server location.
+You also need to restart the warehouse and manually rebuild the Analysis Services database.

 1. Open the administration console for Azure DevOps, go to the Reporting node, and edit the settings.